 Generally, economists find net immigration has positive benefits, with limited impact on wages and unemployment rates.
 Immigrants tend to be of working age, and so are net contributors to the government’s finances.

 But, what about housing?
-In particular, what is the impact of large scale net immigration, when there is a shortage of supply, such as the UK.
+In particular, what is the impact of large-scale net immigration, when there is a shortage of supply, such as the UK?

 Immigration and demand for housing

 Net immigration will increase demand for housing.
 Immigrants are likely to choose rentable properties.
-According to Oxford Migration survey 74% of recent migrants (those who have been in the UK for five years or less) were in the private rented sector in the first quarter of 2015. (link)
+According to Oxford Migration survey, 74% of recent migrants (those who have been in the UK for five years or less) were in the private rented sector in the first quarter of 2015. (link)

-But, the overall increase in the number of households and rentable demand will put upward pressure on house prices too; strong demand for renting has increased number of buy to let landlords looking to profit from rising demand and rising rents.
+But, the overall increase in the number of households and rentable demand will put upward pressure on house prices too; strong demand for renting has increased the number of buy to let landlords looking to profit from rising demand and rising rents.

 With net immigration increasing number of UK households, demand for housing will rise.

 The problem in the UK is that demand for housing has been growing faster than the supply.
-The number of new homes built to buy / rent is fairly limited. (in range of 100-200,000.
+The number of new homes built to buy/rent is fairly limited. (in range of 100-200,000.
 See UK Housing supply).
 Therefore, this increase in demand, combined with limited supply is a factor in pushing prices higher.
 This leads to both higher prices for rents and also higher prices of house prices.

 Net migration levels since 1996.
-Positive net migration means total level of immigration is higher than total emigration.
+Positive net migration means the total level of immigration is higher than total emigration.